Fort McCoy youth earn honors for 2024 Army Energy Action Month posters

 |0

-This work, Fort McCoy youth earn honors for 2024 Army Energy Action Month posters [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy youth earn honors for 2024 Army Energy Action Month posters, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort McCoy youth earn honors for 2024 Army Energy Action Month posters